 Ness Islands

-The River Ness runs through Inverness, linking the world famous Loch Ness with the sea.
-If you walk south along the east river bank from the city centre, following the Ness Walk, you will find a gorgeous old Victorian footbridge.
-This will connect you to the Ness Islands.
+If you walk south along the east bank of the River Ness from the city centre, following the Ness Walk, you’ll find a gorgeous old Victorian footbridge that connects to the Ness Islands.

 Inverness Botanic Gardens

-There are two main indoor areas, a tropical house (always nice to visit in winter especially!), and a cactus house.
-There are also outdoor gardens with more local plants on display.
-They also sell plants here as well.
+There are two main indoor areas: a tropical house (always nice to visit in winter especially!) and a cactus house.
+The cactus house is a bit of a hidden gem, actually.
+There are also outdoor gardens with more local plants on display, and they sell plants here as well if you’re feeling inspired.

 The botanic gardens are free to visit, although donations are appreciated.
 You can read more about opening times and what’s on here.